masumsoftdev/ultimate-addons-for-contact-form-7/readme.txt

 = Contact form 7 Product Grid View with Thumbnails =

 Display your products in an impressive [WooCommerce Grid View](https://cf7addons.com/preview/product-grid-view-with-thumbnails/), allowing for addition based on ID, Category, or Tags.
 This feature enhances the visual appeal and organization of your product listings.

+= Contact Form 7 Spam Protection Pro =

+Our [Spam Protection Pro for Contact Form 7](https://cf7addons.com/preview/spam-protection-pro/) addon will help you to protect your website from spam by frequent form submission by adding a time limit, and more features coming soon.

 **More Pro addons are in development and will be available soon.**